monti-python/romanum/README.md

 - [x] Create an integration test suite to automate the evaluation of the functionality.

 # Improvements
-- Logging
+- Parameterize hostname and port for the service
-- Choosing port
+- Memoize `ToRoman` conversion function (or turn it into a lookup table)
-- Custom verbosity
+- Improve logging formatting and introduce various levels of verbosity
-- Provide thoughts on what improvements could be made if you had more time.
-Also, provide information about what is missing to have this API production ready.
+- Improve error handling and introduce more specific error codes and messages